yedlosh/navsys-backend/README.md

 ### Configuration

-Configuration should be provided using .env file.
+Configuration should be provided using [.env](https://github.com/motdotla/dotenv) file.
-It structure should be as follows:
+It's structure should be as follows:
 ```
 #The hosting address - Defaults to 0.0.0.0
 HOST=0.0.0.0